Right Arrow

 Scenario: A worker, late for a break, skips a tool inspection.
 A press brake without a guard sends a metal shard flying—straight into a coworker’s hand.

-Root Causes & Impact: Lacerations and punctures account for 11.6% of injuries.
+Root Causes & Impact: Lacerations and punctures are another prevalent type of incident.
 Causes?
 Unguarded blades, worn-out tools, and workers not wearing cut-resistant gloves.
-These injuries rarely make headlines, but they’re among the top reasons for ER visits and lost workdays.
+These events rarely make headlines, but they’re among the top reasons for ER visits and lost workdays.

-How video intelligence helps: AI can flag missing guards, detect when hands are placed dangerously close to moving blades, and verify PPE compliance.
-Over time, video analysis highlights patterns—like which machines or shifts see the most near-misses—so safety teams can intervene early.
+How video intelligence aids: AI can assist in enforcing safety protocols by verifying PPE compliance and detecting when workers enter restricted zones near dangerous machinery.
+Over time, video analysis highlights patterns—like which machines or shifts see the most no-go zone entries—so safety teams can intervene early.

 Challenges and Impact of Injuries